 The Interval workout is primarily for conditioning your cardiovascular system.
 This workout is designed to raise and lower your heart rate in a repeating fashion for a user-defined period of time by alternating rest and work intervals.
 Workout intensity is adjustable.

 Weight Loss

 The workout time is fixed at 28 minutes.
-The workout consists of four intervals, each lasting eight minutes.
+The workout consists of seven four-minute intervals.
 You can change the resistance at any time during the work interval.